polarush/rsschool-cv/cv.md

 > Hello!
 My name is Eugeniy Polyarush, and I am a self-educated programmer.
 > I work in web-design, system administration, system integration, SEO.
-> I have created sites by Wordpress, Opencart etc..., and work with programmers,
+> I've created sites with Wordpress, Opencart etc..., wrote technical specs for
-> write technical specs for additional modules and new functional.
+> further modules and new functionality.
-> I code small integrating or parsing scripts, and also I do it just for fun.
+> I really enjoy work as a front-end developer and am looking for opportunities
-> In the near future I want to become a front-end developer.
+> to improve my career in that direction

-# Technologies i use:
+# Technologies:

 - JavaScript - Basic level
 - Python - Flask, Beautiful soup, Selenium, Requests, Instapy, MySQL(python library)